Qui Tam Litigation/False Claims Act

 Our Commitment to You:

 If we do not take your case, you should not infer from our decision that you do not have a meritorious claim.
 We are making no representation in this regard, only that given the constraints placed upon the information available, we are unable to pursue this claim.
-If we decide not to take the case and you wish to pursue your claims you should promptly seek the opinion of another attorney regarding the merits of your claim and the applicable statute of limitations.
+If we decide not to take the case and you wish to pursue your claims, you should promptly seek the opinion of another attorney with qui tam experience regarding the merits of your claim and the applicable statute of limitations.

 When you provide information to Berg & Androphy, we do not become your attorneys.
-Although the information you provide is privileged and confidential, we do not become your attorneys and we do not represent you until we sign a written agreement.
+Although the information you provide is privileged and confidential, we do not become your qui tam lawyers and we do not represent you until we sign a written agreement.